woodstockcs/math-in-python/README.md

-# Lesson Instructions: Math in Python
+# Lesson: Math in Python

 ### Part 1: Instruction
 Watch the following videos to help you get started on this lesson.
 Take notes on your copy of the slides so you can refer back to the information later.